 “We should tell you, though, that you’ll probably get bored with us, if you aren’t bored already.
 It’s not like the last time I got a lot of attention, when Victory and I were showing off my device.
 The Reverend Professor and I don’t have any show to put on.
 Most likely, we’ll just keep sitting here like this, fiddling with our computers.
 Now and then I may say something not very illuminating, to her and whoever else is around.
 Then, at some point, we’ll get bored, too, and do something else—go sit on the porch for a while and watch the tide come and go, and the birds, the breezes, the clouds in the sky.
 Or something.

 “As I say, you can hang around if you want to.
 But if you’d rather not, remember that you can always watch later.
-Wherever you are, as long as you have a controller or other online device with you, video of anything that happens here will be easy to find.
+Wherever you are, as long as you have a controller or other online device with you, recordings of anything that happens here will be easy to find.

 “And that’s just this show.
 By now, you’re realizing that a bigger show has begun.
 It’s the one that you’ll most want to watch and participate in; the one you’ll have to watch and participate in.

 “I’m speaking of your personal show.
 It has already started, and you’re in it.
 You’re the star attraction, and you’re performing it right now.
-You’re performing it for yourself and for anyone who may be watching what you’re broadcasting, or whose bug is with you, maybe sitting on your shoulder, observing you the way you’re observing us.
+You’re performing it for yourself and for anyone who may be watching what you are watching; or whose bug is with you, maybe sitting on your shoulder, observing you the way you’re observing us.
 You can keep performing that show of yours here, but you may want to take it elsewhere, to somewhere more meaningful to you, involving people who are more important to you than The Reverend Professor and I.”

 He straightens up and looks at his screen.